iree-org/iree/docs/developers/developing_iree/testing_guide.md

-This will generate a separate test target for each file in `srcs` with a name following the convention above as well as a Bazel [test_suite](https://docs.bazel.build/versions/master/be/general.html#test_suite) called "check_vmvx_vmvx" that will run all the generated tests.
+This will generate a separate test target for each file in `srcs` with a name following the convention above as well as a Bazel [test_suite](https://docs.bazel.build/versions/master/be/general.html#test_suite) called "check_vmvx_local-task" that will run all the generated tests.

 You can also generate suites across multiple pairs: